-Born in Galway in 1977, Mary credits her sense of wonder and love of nature to her childhood in rural county Galway.
-The constant change of light and weather influence her distinctly Irish landscape paintings.
-She studied art in the Limerick School of Art and Design where she achieved a First Class Honours BA Degree in Fine Art Painting in 2001.
-She went on to gain a First Class Honours Higher Diploma in Art and Design Teacher Education in LSAD in 2003.
+Born in Galway in 1977, Mary credits her love of nature to growing up in rural county Galway.
+She studied art in the Limerick School of Art and Design where she achieved a First Class Honours BA Degree in Fine Art Painting in 2001 and a First Class Honours Higher Diploma in Art and Design Teacher Education in LSAD in 2003.
 In 1998, she completed an Erasmus student exchange with Athens School of Fine Art.
 She painted on various Greek islands and studied the traditional skill of icon painting.